top of page

 The 1937 Cord 812 stands as Gordon Buehrig's masterpiece, an enduring symbol of brilliance, beauty, and creativity in automotive design.
 As part of the Auburn-Cord-Duesenberg family, this iconic vehicle is a true statement of sophistication and innovation.

-In 1937, the Cord 812 was available with an optional supercharger, setting it apart from many other vehicles of its time.
+In 1937, the Cord 812 was available with an optional supercharger that set it apart from many other vehicles of its time.
 This supercharged model is distinguished by its brilliant chrome plate and external exhaust pipes mounted on each side of the hood.
-The powerful engine setup provided the Cord 812 with an impressive horsepower rating between 186-195 @ 4200 rpm, making it one of the most powerful cars of its era.
+The powerful, supercharged Flathead Lycoming V8 engine provided the Cord 812 with an impressive horsepower rating between 186-195 @ 4200 rpm, which made it one of the most powerful cars of its era.

 The 812's design remains one of the most distinctive of the 20th century.
 The split rear window gives the car an interesting shape, complemented by a rear bustle trunk that offers additional storage space.
-One notable feature is the retractable headlamps on the front fenders, which add a touch of elegance to the overall design.
+One notable feature is the retractable headlamps (operated with a small handcrank of each side of the dashboard) on the front fenders, which add a touch of elegance to the overall design.

 The Cord 812 is also a front-wheel-drive car.
-The transmission is positioned in front of the engine, similar to the design of the Citroën Traction Avant, an advanced configuration for the time.
-This layout contributed to better handling and stability, setting the Cord 812 apart from many of its contemporaries.
+The transmission is positioned in front of the engine, similar to the design of the Citroën Traction Avant, a very advanced configuration for the time.
+This layout contributed to better handling and stability that distinguished the Cord 812 from many of its contemporaries.

 Introduced at the 1935 New York Auto Salon, the Cord 812's groundbreaking design left spectators awe-struck, with some even standing atop other cars to catch a glimpse of this automotive marvel.
 The rush of sales requests following its debut led to swift production, with the 1937 model year resolving minor issues and thus considered the year of choice.